mcguffin/acf-wp-objects/README.md

 ----------------
 An easy way to choose the right clipping for images having `object-fit: cover`.

-The easyest way to enable the Sweet Spot feature for all images is the follwing bit of php code, living in your Theme's `functions.php` or in a mu-plugin.
+The easyest way to enable the Sweet Spot feature for all images is the following bit of php code, living in your Theme's `functions.php` or in a mu-plugin.

 ```php
 add_filter( 'acf_image_sweetspot_enable', '__return_true' );